 We here at Boondocker’s Bible have actually heard some RVers claim that they don’t boondock because it makes their allergies worse.
-While we can’t argue against what they experience, we can say that we’ve dealt with allergies everywhere, including RV Parks and paid campgrounds too.
+You can protect against allergies by using a combination of allergy medications instead of just relying on one, along with using some basic practices.

 How to Protect Against Allergies When Boondocking